HarshPanchal18/Jumping-Lines/README.md

 5. **Jump Score:** A score that counts the number of lines you've jumped.
 6. **Compatible with All JetBrains IDEs:** This plugin is compatible with all JetBrains IDEs, including IntelliJ IDEA, PyCharm, Android Studio, PHPStorm, and RubyMine.
-7. **Written in Kotlin:** The plugin is entirely written in Kotlin programming language, ensuring a smooth and efficient performance.

 _`How to Use:`_

 1. **Install the plugin:** [Download](https://plugins.jetbrains.com/plugin/22878-jumping-lines) and install the plugin from the JetBrains plugin repository or search from `Settings -> Plugins` in IDE.
 2. **Configure the plugin:** Open the IDE settings dialog and navigate to the `Jumping Lines` or `Other Settings` section to configure the number of lines to jump forward and backward.
 3. **Start navigating:** Use the shortcut keys <kbd>Ctrl+Shift+Period</kbd> or <kbd>Ctrl+Shift+Comma</kbd> to jump lines forward or backward.
 Use the shortcut keys <kbd>Alt+Shift+Period</kbd> or <kbd>Alt+Shift+Comma</kbd> to jump lines forward or backward with selection.
 Use the shortcut key <kbd>Ctrl+Comma</kbd> to jump on the middle line of editor.